Zaimea/groups-docs/plugins.md

 ## Enabling Templates Plugin

-You can enable the `Templates` plugin on the `Plugins` section from `Team Settings`.
+You can enable the `Templates` plugin on the `Plugins` section from `Group Settings`.
 Mark the checkbox and then click Save.
 After that, you can use the Configure link to the right of checkbox to add new templates.

 ## Adding a Template

-Use the `Templates` page from `Team Panel` to add a new template.
+Use the `Templates` page from `Group Panel` to add a new template.
 Provide the required values and click the `Create` button.

 ## Required Input Parts